 Health Interview Survey and Health Assistance for People Evacuated from Namie Town to Iwaki City

 Radiation effects of the Fukushima Daiichi Nuclear Power Plant Accident forced the evacuation of the entire population of Namie Town.
 The majority of the Namie citizens have fled outside Fukushima prefecture, whereas many have been displaced within Fukushima, scattered across the vast area.
 While a temporary office of the municipality of Namie was set up in the far inland city of Nihonmatsu, many of the Namie evacuees opted to live in Iwaki, a city situated, like Namie, along the coast of Fukushima prefecture.
 Since no temporary housing was available in Iwaki for the former Namie residents living there, they have been placed in rent-free housing* that is scattered over the large city.
 This has not only made it difficult for the Namie municipality to deliver adequate public/healthcare services to their former residents, but has also made the Namie evacuees prone to live in social isolation because there are few community venues where they can assemble for socializing.
-Please click here (in Japanese) for more information about the evacuation of Namie citizens.
+Please click here for more information about the evacuation of Namie citizens.

 Due to these circumstances, at the request of the Namie municipality, the Japanese Red Cross Society (JRCS) and the Japanese Red Cross College of Nursing (“College of Nursing”) jointly undertook a project to provide health assistance to the Namie evacuees living in Iwaki city by means of personal health interviews conducted by nurses and public health nurses, who were assigned from the Red Cross hospitals throughout the country and the College of Nursing and called on the Namie evacuees to give ears to their stories and accounts.
 The researchers had to initiate the project from scratch as the methodology was new to them.
 However, backed up by cooperation with the municipality personnel and the community members involved, the project activities have made good progress.
 The 4.5 years of their efforts, from the project launch in October 2012 through March 2017, have been documented in this web page.